195 - MINISTERIAL APPROVALS16

 1.

-"Applicant" means the owner of the property, or person or entity with the written authority of the owner, that submits an application for Ministerial Approval.
+"Applicant" means the owner of the property, or person or entity with the written authority of the owner, that submits an application for Ministerial Approval of a qualifying housing development project on said property.

 2.